 Fruit flies are invading my house!
 I’ve never seen so many fruit flies in one poor little kitchen.

 Luckily my grandma just showed me a super-easy (like, you won’t even have to print this out or refer back to it, you’ll just remember) method for getting rid of fruit flies.
 Not that I don’t want you to come back.
-Maybe you should click around and see my favorite way to get rid of ants naturally or read the crazy story about the time my husband got rid of a wasp nest without any chemicals while you’re here.
+Maybe you should click around and see my favorite way to kill ants naturally or how to get rid of wasps and a wasp nest (and read the crazy story about my husband.)

 How to Get Rid of Fruit Flies Naturally